To Prologue or not to Prologue: How to Draft the First Scene of Your Novel

 Some of the worst prologues are formed from pages and pages of background information.
 Such prologues are first impression disasters waiting to happen.
 This is because a reader has not yet had time to connect to a novel’s world and characters.
 To become curious about them and begin to care.
 Thus, all of this extraneous information is effectively meaningless.
 Worse, thick blocks of facts are tough to chew and swallow, preventing immersion and shattering the fourth wall from page one.

-If you do want to include a bit of world building in your prologue, remember to keep it short and sweet and only include information your audience really needs to know before the main story begins.
+If you do want to include a bit of worldbuilding in your prologue, remember to keep it short and sweet and only include information that your audience really needs to know before the main story begins.

 This may seem a bit obvious, but a prologue should only be included if it as least as interesting as the chapter to follow.
 One easy way to make your reader’s eyes glaze over is to include a prologue where there is no tension.
 Where the characters do not possess clear goals or problems.
 The reader needs to know why they should care about what they are being told, as well as why they should feel something in response.
 Furthermore, the events of a prologue need to be important and not exist in isolation.
 They need to be compelling and tied directly to the main plot of the novel.